jmamadeu/dt-money/readme.md

-## Smarkets Light
+##

-Simple react app to fetch sports events and list some details of them
+Manage you incomes and outcomes fastly
 <hr>

 ### Techs